See behind the scenes at St Mary’s Lower School, the 12th highest performing Prep School in England

 Our pastoral support is at the centre of all we do and we’re delighted the national Wellbeing Award for Schools recognises our excellence in this area.
 Pupils thrive when they are happy and as a small school, every girl is known and understood.

 The atmosphere at the school is calm, supportive and nurturing.
 Every pupil is valued and the girls here are not afraid to have a go at something new, to take risks or put themselves forward to be a leader.
 It is in this positive environment where the girls develop the self-confidence needed to really blossom.

-Mrs Emma Stanhope, Director of St Mary’s Lower School
+Mrs Emma Stanhope, Head of St Mary’s Lower School